MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-score-new-data.md

 This lesson is part of the [RevoScaleR tutorial](deepdive-data-science-deep-dive-using-the-revoscaler-packages.md) on how to use [RevoScaleR functions](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) with SQL Server.

-In this step, you use the logistic regression model that you created in the previous lesson to create scores for another data set that uses the same independent variables as inputs.
+In this step, you use the logistic regression model that you created in the previous lesson to score another data set that uses the same independent variables as inputs.

 > [!div class="checklist"]
 > * Score new data